NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 Now before you say _"That'll be so much slower than running it native!"_ or _"C/C++ from the browser?
 Impossible!"_, just hold your horses for a sec.
-With the right tools, it is possible to run C/C++ code in the browser, without any significant performance penalty.
-WebAssembly to the rescue, a low level language browsers can run and C++ can be compiled to.
-Using this approach, Gabriel Cuvillier was able to run the video game [Doom 3 in the browser](http://wasm.continuation-labs.com/d3demo/) and didn't find any performance problems.
+With the right tools, it is possible to run C/C++ code in the browser, without any significant performance penalty. **TODO** WebAssembly to the rescue, a low level language browsers can run and C++ can be compiled to.
+Using this approach, Gabriel Cuvillier was able to run the video game _Doom 3_ [in the browser](http://wasm.continuation-labs.com/d3demo/) without any performance problems.
 And if it works for video games, it will likely work for your research software, too.

 ![hold-your-horses.jpeg](hold-your-horses.jpeg)